TreeBASE/treebase/doc/v3/user-story-06-technical.md

 - Example requests and responses

 ### Data Standards

+*TODO: Specify what pages are available in this category*

 - NeXML format documentation
 - NEXUS format support
 - Newick tree format